vemonet/rdflib-endpoint/README.md

 [![Run tests](https://github.com/vemonet/rdflib-endpoint/actions/workflows/run-tests.yml/badge.svg)](https://github.com/vemonet/rdflib-endpoint/actions/workflows/run-tests.yml) [![CodeQL](https://github.com/vemonet/rdflib-endpoint/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/vemonet/rdflib-endpoint/actions/workflows/codeql-analysis.yml) [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=vemonet_rdflib-endpoint&metric=security_rating)](https://sonarcloud.io/dashboard?id=vemonet_rdflib-endpoint)

-A SPARQL endpoint based on a RDFLib Graph to easily serve machine learning models, or any other logic implemented in Python via custom SPARQL functions.
-It can also be used to expose a RDFLib Graph as a SPARQL endpoint, with or without custom functions.
+`rdflib-endpoint`  is a SPARQL endpoint based on a RDFLib Graph to easily serve machine learning models, or any other logic implemented in Python via custom SPARQL functions.
+It can also be used to expose a RDFLib Graph as a SPARQL endpoint.

+The user defines and registers custom SPARQL functions using Python, and/or populate the RDFLib Graph, then the endpoint is deployed based on the FastAPI framework.
+It aims to enable python developers to easily deploy functions that can be queried in a federated fashion using SPARQL.
+For example: using a python function to resolve labels of specific identifiers, or run a classifier given entities retrieved in a query to another SPARQL endpoint.

 The deployed SPARQL endpoint can be used as a `SERVICE` in a federated SPARQL query from regular triplestores SPARQL endpoints.
 Tested on OpenLink Virtuoso (Jena based) and Ontotext GraphDB (rdf4j based).
 The endpoint is CORS enabled.

 Built with [RDFLib](https://github.com/RDFLib/rdflib) and [FastAPI](https://fastapi.tiangolo.com/).
 Tested for python 3.6, 3.7, 3.8 and 3.9

-Only `SELECT` queries are currently supported, which is enough to support federated queries.
-Feel free to create an [issue](/issues), or send a pull request if you would like to see it implemented.
+Please create an [issue](/issues), or send a pull request if you are facing issues or would like to see a feature implemented

-⚠️ Fully supporting  all use-cases for SPARQL 1.1 is still a work in progress, especially federated queries.
-If you are facing any issue please report it by [creating an issue](/issues) to detail your problem (with error output and code example to reproduce the error).

 ## Install the package 📥